ganeshdipdumbare/ganeshdip/content/posts/clean-code-introduction.md

 # Leave it better
-As the boy scout rule states - "Keep the campground cleaner than you found it", make the code clean with each PR.
+As the boy scout rule states - "Keep the campground cleaner than you found it".
+Make the code clean with each pull request.

 And the code will age like a fine wine :blush: